Code-Institute-Submissions/MS2_Project_WeatherApp_CI/README.md

   - User has the opportunity to submit a contact request form with the help of EmailJS service.
   - Required submission parametres include name, email and message.
 Email service the set up at EmailJS, receiving the submitted message from user.
+  - Autoreply from EmailJS set up, sending an email to user that the email has been received, and that the WeatherApp team will get back to you as soon as possible.
-  - To use EmailJS as a service, sign up is required.
+  - To use EmailJS as a service, individual sign up is required.
+Follow

   ![Contact](https://github.com/AnnieBRGit/MS2_Project_WeatherApp_CI/blob/main/images/Screenshot%20(182).png)